Sohail Abbas: Comeback year and 2010 World Cup

 After remaining out of national setup for two years and missing the 2008 Beijing Olympics Abbas was called back into the national squad for the 2009 Hockey Asia Cup where Pakistan lost the final to South Korea.
 Abbas helped secure qualification for the 2010 World Cup by winning the qualifiers in Lille, France, and later finished silver in the Hockey Champions Challenge I in Argentina.
 Despite good performances in the test series with Netherlands in previous months Pakistan finished their worst 12th at the 2010 World Cup in New Delhi managing to win just a match.

 Abbas first Major Gold Medal was in 2010 Asian Games held in China.
 Abbas's finest moment for Pakistan continued to be the 2010 Asian Games as he was part of the team which beat South Korea 4–3 on penalty strokes.
 Abbas however missed his penalty.
 Malaysia defeated India 4–3 and played Pakistan in the final.
 On 25 November 2010 the Malaysia v Pakistan final started during the 28th minute of the match Abbas scored a penalty corner to give Pakistan a 1–0 lead.
 Rehan Butt scored a goal 4 minutes after half time to extend the lead to 2–0.
 Malaysia failed to score and the whistle blew with Pakistan winning the 2010 Asian Games Hockey Tournament.
 This became Pakistan's first victory at the Asian Games since 1990 and their first victory in a major international tournament since the 1994 Champions Trophy.
 The 16-year drought ended and Pakistan and Sohail Abbas put a poor World Cup and Commonwealth Games behind them to give their country their first major trophy in 16 years.

 Captaincy and 2012 Olympics

 Abbas remained part of the team setup with the Olympics in mind.
 In 2011 he scored 19 goals for Pakistan.
 After serving Pakistan for almost 14 years, Abbas was awarded the captaincy of the national hockey side for the first time in the Azlan Shah Cup and London Olympics 2012.
 Abbas's side ended 7th (last) in the Azlan Shah 2012 tournament.
 Similarly, they ended the Olympics at the 7th position despite starting off with a draw against Spain.
 Sohail was dropped from the team after the Olympics.
 Later he announced his retirement from the national side.

+Post-retirement

+Despite multiple coaching offers from PHF Sohail declined taking part in any program working under the Pakistan Hockey management and kept a low profile.
+In October 2024 he took his first coaching role as an assistant coach for penalty corners for the Malaysia national team.